asmikhatter2007-cell/ai-security-agent/Documentation.md

 ## LLM-

-1. Ollama QWEN 2.5(7B) is choosen as the LLM that is locally deployed.
+1. Ollama QWEN 2.5(7B) is chosen as the LLM that is locally deployed.

-2. Python(Pandas) is used for data analysis.
+2. Python(Pandas and Numpy) is used for data analysis.

 3. VS Code and Git for version control.